 Select from four delicious fragrances across our body care products – rich and aromatic Black Poppy & Wild Fig, light and delicate White Tea, reviving Citrus, and awakening Bergamot & Mint.

 Our hand wash and hand lotion are made with moisturising pro-vitamin B5, soothing aloe vera extract and natural antiseptic tea tree oil.
 The hand lotion is also full of softening cocoa butter.
 The handmade soap bars contain cocoa butter, pro-vitamin B5, olive, coconut and sustainable palm oil as well as water distilled from the Lake District.

 When you buy a Soap Co. product, you are contributing to our social purpose – the creation of employment for our staff, 80 percent of whom are blind or otherwise disabled or disadvantaged.
 We empower our staff to build their skills, confidence and independence in our friendly and supportive workplace.

-The Soap Co., and our parent organisation, CLARITY Employment for Blind People.
-We trade for good with all our profits reinvested to help create further employment.
+The Soap Co. and our parent organisation, CLARITY Employment for Blind People, trade for good with all our profits reinvested to help create further employment.

 You're in for a treat.
 Today we meet Jane, the founder and curator of Blue Patch (also a talented illustrator) to discuss the mysterious treasures she would put into her metaphysical advent calendar.